cgtrout/MSFS-PyScriptManager/Docs/Community_Addon_Guide.md

 # Usage Guide
 - It is critical that the "virtual_pos_printer" script remains running as this handles the communication between the virtual printer and the MSFS addon.
 - Note that the toolbar must remain open for messages to be received.
 Double click the "Printouts" header if you want to minimize the toolbar.
+- When a new print message appears it will make a sound, although again note that the toolbar must be open.
 - Arrows on left/right will move through messages.
 Trash-can will delete current message. + / - buttons will resize the text.